diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Targeting Key 🍪🍧🍦
 A targeting key is a specific variable, attribute, or criterion used to identify, filter, segment, or reach a particular target audience, customer group, or data subset.
 It acts as a key input in a targeting system—helping an organization decide who should receive a message, offer, product, service, or analysis.
+Every segment have the tearget.

 Here is the objectives below :